 Get the Facts on Cannabis/Marijuana

-Voters in November 2016 approved a bill legalizing marijuana use in California for people 21 years and older, and it allows sales starting Jan.
+Voters in November 2016 approved a bill legalizing cannabis use in California for people 21 years and older, and it allows sales starting Jan.
 1, 2018.
-The law permits the user to possess, transport, obtain and give away to other adults 21 years or older no more than an ounce, or 8 grams of concentrated cannabis/marijuana.
+The law permits the user to possess, transport, obtain and give away to other adults 21 years or older no more than an ounce, or 8 grams of concentrated cannabis.
 They can also cultivate up to six plants per residence.

-Despite the new state law, marijuana remains illegal under federal laws.
+Despite the new state law, cannabis remains illegal under federal laws.
 Since UCR receives federal funding, it upholds those laws.
-Anyone found with marijuana on campus or at a university event may face disclpline or corrective action, including dismissal.
+Anyone found with cannabis on campus or at a university event may face discipline or corrective action, including dismissal.

 Of the 400 chemicals identified in cannabis/marijuana, the most psychoactive is delta-9-tetrahydrocannabinol (THC).
 The chemical causes the release of dopamine, creating a euphoric feeling.
 It also activates receptors in the brain that control thinking, memory, pleasure, coordination and time perception.